 Sea kelp is seaweed or algae.
+The kelp scientific name is Laminariales.
 Some species of kelp form large forests beneath the shallow waters of the ocean.
 These areas are sometimes referred to as the rain forests of the ocean because of the great biological diversity within their midst.

 Kelp grows at or below the low-tide level on the rocky seabed and extends to depths as far as sunlight can penetrate.
 Seaweed doesn’t have a vascular system like other plants, but all parts of the kelp absorb the nutrients and gases that it needs to grow from the water in which it is immersed.

 Kelp is harvested from the ocean for a variety of purposes.
 Vehicles built especially for kelp harvesting are used in bringing the plants in from the ocean.
 A dredge rakes along the seabed and pulls plants from the rocky bottom.
 Areas are ideally harvested only once every four years to allow plants to regrow before more are taken.
 The kelp is then washed to remove sand, silt, shells and other debris, dried and processed.

 Kelp is often added to foods and vitamins and is made into soups and other dishes in some cultures.
 Kelp is also used in the production of soaps and glass.
 A kelp-derived product is also used as a thickener in ice cream, jelly, toothpaste, breads, beer, pudding, salad dressing and other items.
 It is used in fertilizer, soil conditioners and some animal feeds.
 Kelp is also added to makeup, shampoo, facial masks, massage gels and other personal care products.